shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 ## Classification and misclassification

-As we write down our notes, we can't possibly ansure that every item is correctly classified into the right chapter, or in the right order.
+As we write down our notes, we can't possibly ensure that every item is correctly classified into the right chapter, or in the right order.
 We still need to be able to find that misplaced book in the library, or a missing person amongst the busy goings-on of the